 (d) a direct fired process heater;

-“direct fired process heater” means an arrangement of coiled tubes, located inside the radiant zone or convection zone of a combustion chamber, through which process material (in the form of liquid, gas or a liquid/gas combination) moves and is heated, bringing about a petrochemical reaction in the process material;
+direct fired process heater means an arrangement of coiled tubes, located inside the radiant zone or convection zone of a combustion chamber, through which process material (in the form of liquid, gas or a liquid/gas combination) moves and is heated, bringing about a petrochemical reaction in the process material;

-“reciprocating steam engine” means equipment that is driven by steam acting on a piston causing the piston to move, and includes an expanding (steam) reciprocating engine;
+reciprocating steam engine means equipment that is driven by steam acting on a piston causing the piston to move, and includes an expanding (steam) reciprocating engine;

-“turbine” means equipment that is driven by steam acting on a turbine or rotor to cause a rotary motion.
+turbine means equipment that is driven by steam acting on a turbine or rotor to cause a rotary motion.

 [Clause 10 inserted in Gazette 24 Aug 2007 p.
 4311-12.]